-Grilled Salmon with Fresh Corn, Tomato and Avocado Relish takes salmon to a new level when served over grilled asparagus and garnished with fresh and colorful summer veggies.
+This recipe for Grilled Salmon with Fresh Corn, Tomato and Avocado Relish takes salmon to a whole new level when served over grilled asparagus and garnished with fresh and colorful summer veggies.

-This old picture, taken during a shopping trip in 1988 with lots of other girls from church, might give you an idea of why I still miss her.
-Thankfully, we have email.
+This old picture, taken during a shopping trip in 1988 with lots of other girls from church, might give you an idea of why I still miss the friend who gave me this recipe.

-When Beth sent this recipe, I couldn’t wait to try it.
-She makes it for their Christmas dinner.
+Beth told me she makes this recipe for their Christmas dinner.
 But Christmas isn’t the best time to get good tomatoes and corn for the relish, so I waited until the middle of summer.